Skip to main content

 I use VSCode to connect to my servers.
 Paste the AWS Jenkins server’s public IP into the VSCode config file, and then click on the Connect to host, and select the host you want to connect to, that’s all, I connected to my EC2 instance named AWS Jenkins server, as shown in the figures below.

-Note: You can check this link for more information about different connection methods to EC2 instance.
+Note: You can check my article link for more information about the connection to the EC2 instance using VSCode.
+You can also check this link for more information about different connection methods to EC2 instances.

 Resim5.jpg